gaehlerm/SoftwareEngineering/README.md

 The implementation of inheritance can be complex task, depending on the programming language.
 There are many things that the compilers in the early days were not able to deal with.
 The danger was very high that a programmer created very subtle bugs.
 Even today it is still difficult to use inheritance correctly in some programming languages.
 Implementing inheritance in C++ requires quite some knowledge and care to prevent bugs.
 It is fragile.
 Avoid fragile code.
 If you follow my advice not to use inheritance you won’t have to bother with such technicalities.

-// add a plot
+// add a plot of the diamond problem below

 When using multiple inheritance, there is the additional diamond problem.
 Let's say, we have a base class `A`. `B` and `C` inherit from `A`.
 So far so good.
 Now there is the class `D` inheriting from `B` and `C`.
 Classes `A`, `B` and `C` all have a function `f` implemented.
 Which function `f` should `D` use?

 This leads to all kind of nasty ambiguities which functions should be used.
 For this reason, some languagues like Java don't support multiple inheritance.
 And while I regard single inheritance as a bad practice, multiple inheritance should certainly be avoided.

-// this is already explained further above.
-At least half way.

 ### Overriden baseclass functions